Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.14.4
+# Announcing C-Blosc2 2.15.0
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a patch release where the `SOVERSION` was bumped since the API changed.
+This is a minor release in which a new io mode was added to memory-map files.
+Furthermore, the `io_cb` read API was changed, so the `SOVERSION` was bumped.
+In addition, the internal zstd sources were updated to 1.5.6 and some other improvements were made.

 For more info, please see the release notes in: